pytest-dev/pytest-timeout/README.rst

    understand the consequences.
 Remember your test suite needs to be **fast**, timeouts are a last resort not an expected failure mode.

-This is a plugin which will terminate tests after a certain timeout, assuming the test session isn't being debugged.
-When aborting a test it will show a stack dump of all threads running at the time.
+This plugin will time each test and terminate it when it takes too long.
+Termination may or may not be graceful, please see below, but when aborting it will show a stack dump of all thread running at the time.
 This is useful when running tests under a continuous integration server or simply if you don't know why the test suite hangs.

 .. note::